 I now feel the need to eat some chocolate, because don't we all??
 Have a good day/night person reading!read more

-The story perfectly paced and doesn't drag on.
-I'm enjoying the progression of characters and plot/story.
+The story is perfectly paced and doesn't drag on.
+I'm enjoying the progression and growth of characters and plot/story.
 I pray to the anime/manga gods to keep is one a live and going because I see a bright future for it.
 I also agree with the comment below hopefully it gets an anime adaptation! read more

 I typically hate shoujo manga and, as a queer person, I normally find shoujo ai extremely boring due to its tendency for one-dimensional characters.
 However, this manga took me by surprise.
 It started out pretty boring and typical and I thought I knew what was going to happen, but after a couple chapters, I realized that these characters had some depth to them.
 I completely identify with Yuu.
 Like Yuu, I always felt like something was wrong with me because I never fell in love and I never had crushes.
 Every relationship I've ever been in was because the other person fell in love with me first and I thought, "what the hell, why not?
 Maybe I'll fall in love this time."
 Yuu is exactly the same and tends to go with the flow, going along with Nanami's requests even though Yuu continually turns her down and definitely isn't in love.
 Nanami is an incredibly complex character that I'm still trying to figure out, 18 chapters in.